parlaynu/sonos-over-vpn/README.md

 * can't have NAT anywhere between the app and the speakers
 * the speakers need to be able to route traffic back to the VPN network

-There are a number of ways to make this work and they're things you will need to do manually and one approach is documented below.
+There are a number of ways to make this work and they are things you will need to do manually.
+One approach is using static routes on your ISP provided router and is documented below.

 ## Prerequisites